Cattails are one of the ultimate wilderness survival plants that provide use year-round.

 The younger shoots shorter than 24 inches can be harvested and prepared like asparagus.
 Just grab them and pull straight out of the ground before breaking apart the outer leaf layers to reveal the white inner cores.
 Boil them up or eat them raw.

-Summer- In early summer the seed heads produce a small spike on the top that is covered in yellow pollen.
+Summer- In early summer the seed heads produce small flowering spikes, one on each plant, on the top.
+The flower heads are covered in yellow pollen.
 Cattail pollen is very high in protein, but very hard to collect.
 You must carefully drape a bag over the head and snap it off.
 Then gently shake the pollen out into the bag.
 Just remember the slightest breeze will blow it all away so be patient and careful.
 Sift the pollen into a container and it is ready to use.

 Fall to Winter- In late fall, throughout winter, the root stocks become filled with lots of starches.
 Dig them up and boil them like potatoes.
 They can also be ground down into a powder for a great white flour for making flat breads or thickening stews.

-Carefully collect whole leaves off the plants while you are foraging the edible parts.
+Carefully collect whole cattail leaves off the wetland plants while you are foraging the edible part of the plants.
 Set them out flat in the sun, or carefully hang them from a tree.
 After a few days they should be dry enough to begin the cordage-making process.
 I use the reverse wrap method with an entire leaf to make my cordage from them.

 Just be careful and have everything ready when making your fire as the fluff burns up extremely quick.
 I find it is best added to a fire nest to just help ignite it and not a stand-alone bundle.